oniongarlic/YlePlaylistData/README.md

 Playlist data exctrated from X3M web site, https://svenska.yle.fi/spellista/yle-x3m

+Note that upstream is missing data for some days so the data is not 100%.

 Do something fun with it.

 * artists.csv contains a summary of artists